tambaslamin/Dynamic-url/README.md

-# Dynamic URL Generation using Custom Field for Category and Taxonomy content types
+# Dynamic URL Generation for Knowledge Article content types

 **This repo services the Knowledge Article content type (not categories and taxonomy content types)**